Business Email Compromise

 Alice clicks on the link to read more about the new supplier partnership, thinking it's important to stay informed about parent company developments.
 The browser opens to what appears to be GlobalTech's internal news portal, complete with company branding and recent merger-related articles.

 The article discusses GlobalTech's strategic partnership with 'Meridian Supply Solutions' and emphasizes the urgent need to establish payment channels for immediate project implementation.
 The website looks professional and contains other legitimate-seeming corporate news, making Alice believe this is genuine company information.
-However, this is actually Bob's fake website designed to look like GlobalTech's portal.
-By clicking the link, Alice has unknowingly validated her email address and confirmed she's actively reading communications that appear to be from GlobalTech.
-Bob now knows his social engineering approach is working and that Alice is engaged with content about the fake supplier.
+What Alice doesn't realize is that this website is fake.
+By clicking the link, she has unknowingly validated her email address and confirmed she's actively reading communications that appear to be from GlobalTech.

 6. The Urgent Financial Request